Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field

 \subsection{Modeling the Sensitivity of the Convergence Map}

-To estimate the efficiency and completeness of the weak-lensing selected cluster catalog derived from the $\kappa$ map, we estimate the expected sensitivity limits of the convergence map as a function of redshift.
+As an additional basis for examining the completeness and purity of the weak-lensing selected cluster catalog derived from the $\kappa$ map, we estimate the expected sensitivity limits of the convergence map as a function of redshift.
 For any individual background galaxy in the weak lensing limit, the induced {\it measured} tangential ellipticity (and hence the S/N for detection) depends on both the angular diameter distance to the galaxy and on the size of the galaxy relative to the PSF.
 For a collection of galaxies, the effective total weight as a function of redshift is a polarizability-weighted sum over the individual distance ratios.
 The effective distance ratio for the ensemble of background galaxies is

 \\ where the subscripts $s$ and $l$ refer to the sources and lens, respectively. $W_s$ is the weight of each source galaxy (which depends on the object size), $z_l$ is the lens redshift, $D_A(z_1,z_2)$ is the angular diameter distance between $z_1$ and $z_2$, (the ratio is zero if $z_s< z_l$), and the sum is over all sources.
 For a realistic survey an additional suppression results from misidentification of faint foreground galaxies, each of which should have weight zero.